area9innovation/fast/plow/readme.md

 Plan:
 - Get it to work with global ids.
   Place global ids in plowcache, which is the only thing which survives all files.
-  - We need ability to have transitive subtypes and supertypes updated to build this thing
+Done.
-- Implement the transitive closure check in a second step
+- TODO: Implement the transitive closure check in a second step to filter the list of ids found

 # TODOs